Skip to content

 zenodo_json Path to a Zenodo JSON file for a deposit

-filename The name of the file to delete
+filenames The names of files to delete

 options: